Efficient Fourier representations of families of Gaussian processes: Spectral representation of GPs

 for all $i, j \in \{1,...,p\}$ and $\ell \in \{1,...,n\}$ up to some tolerance $\epsilon$.
 For large enough $p$ and $n$, the resulting quadrature rules satisfy

 for all $t \in [0, 2]$, $\rho \in [0.1, 0.5]$, $\nu \in [3/2, 7/2]$.

 We used the implementation of~\cite{serkh1} for this particular computation with $p = 100$ and $n = 200$.
 The code took $88$ seconds to run on a laptop and returned $86$ nodes $\xi_1,...,\xi_{86}$ and positive weights $w_1,...,w_{86}$.
-The results of numerical experiments using this quadrature rule are included in Section \ref{s120} and the nodes and weights are listed in Table \ref{7813}.
-Figure \ref{1025} provides plots of the first few basis functions obtained from this procedure.
+The results of numerical experiments using this quadrature rule are included in Section \ref{s120}.
+We also include in Section \ref{s120} results of numerical experiments with squared-exponential kernels, $k$, defined by